Gender employment gap, by type of employment sdg_05_30

 Expand all

 The indicator is part of the EU Sustainable Development Goals (SDG) indicator set.
-It is used to monitor progress towards SDG 5 on gender equality, which is embedded in the European Commission’s Priorities under 'An economy that works for people'and 'A new push for European democracy'.
+It is used to monitor progress towards SDG 5 on gender equality, which is embedded in the European Commission’s Priorities under 'Supporting people, strenghtening our societes and our social model'.

 SDG 5 aims at achieving gender equality by, among other things, ending all forms of discrimination, violence, and any harmful practices against women and girls in the public and private spheres.
 In order to promote women’s social and economic empowerment, it calls for recognition and value of unpaid care and domestic work, equal rights and access to economic and natural resources, technology, basic and financial services and property.